 Beach Type: Sand and Shingle | Lifeguards: Yes (during high season) | Dog-friendly: Restrictions in place from May-September

-During summer, part of the beach is zoned off for swimming and it is a great place to go for a refreshing dip.
-If you have children though, just be aware that strong tidal rips flow parallel to the beach and could drag them along.
-At low tide, a large area of Sandsend Beach is exposed and there is no shortage of rock pools for children to explore.
+During summer, part of the beach is zoned off for swimming and is a great place for a refreshing dip.
+If you have children, though, just be aware that strong tidal rips flow parallel to the beach and could drag them along.
+A large area of Sandsend Beach is exposed at low tide, and there is no shortage of rock pools for children to explore.

 As you walk south along the beach, the village of Sandsend is left behind and replaced with stunning grassy cliffs by the time you reach Dunsley Beck.
-It’s possible to walk all the way to Whitby along this beach when the tide is low, and for most people, it’s a one and a half-hour walk.
-And it’s also somewhat of a surfing mecca in the U.K., with large waves breaking here when the winds are blowing.
+It’s possible to walk to Whitby along this beach when the tide is low, and for most people, it’s a one and a half hour walk.
+And it’s also somewhat of a surfing mecca in the U.K.

 Dogs are not permitted on the main part of the beach from May to September (refer to signs for exact locations).